Water Security – A Closer Look at Singapore’s Challenges Amidst a Global Water Shortage

-This can be seen in countries like India, Nepal, China, Pakistan and Indonesia, where erratic weather patterns caused by climate change and poor water governance has brought issue of the dwindling supply of fresh water to the forefront of policy issues/concerns.
+This can be seen in countries like India, Nepal, China, Pakistan and Indonesia, where erratic weather patterns caused by climate change and poor water governance has brought the issue of the dwindling supply of freshwater to the forefront of policy issues/concerns.

 What About Singapore?

 Despite being one of the most densely populated countries, Singapore has effectively managed to ensure access to clean water for her 5.7 million citizens.
 This is in part due to investments in innovation to increase her own supply and policies which aim to combat her own vulnerability through diversification.

 Years of contingency planning has allowed Singapore to circumvent the current global shortage of water even amidst the current COVID-19 crisis – this can be seen in her efficiency in securing supply pipelines for crucial goods and services from neighbouring countries.

 However, like many countries in Asia, Singapore still faces the challenge of remaining self-sufficient while facing an acute water shortage.
 In fact, according to the World Resources Institute, she is the fifth most likely country in the world to face extreme water stress by 2040.

 What Does Water Security Look Like in Singapore?